2019 ACM Student Research Competition at ICCAD (SRC@ICCAD’19)

 2. For any reason that 1 cannot be implemented, the participants of the conference can apply for ACM SIGDA travel grants directly from the ACM SIGDA.
 In this case, the travel grants will be handled by the ACM SIGDA, or handled by the conference organizer authorized by the ACM SIGDA.

-Sunday, Nov.
-4, 2018 8 am – 5 pm, Hilton San Diego Resort & Spa, San Diego, CA
+Welcome to the CADathlon @ ICCAD, Sunday, Nov.
+4, 2018 8 am – 5 pm, Hilton San Diego Resort & Spa, San Diego, CA.

 The CADathlon is a challenging, all-day, programming competition focusing on practical problems at the forefront of Computer-Aided Design,